 However, a revival of interest in the urban-rural divide has occurred, largely due to an emerging pattern of rural support for right-wing populists in Europe and the United States.
-A growing set of studies document this tendency, as in the Austrian (Gavenda and Umit, 2016) presidential elections, Swedish general elections in 2010/14 (Rickardsson, 2021), the 2017 German federal election (Schwander and Manow, 2017) and the 2017 French presidential election (Evans et al, 2019).
-Regression analyses suggest that less dense areas were also more likely to vote for Brexit and support Trump (Becker et al, 2017; Scala and Johnson, 2017) with compositional and contextual effects both playing a role (Obschonka et al, 2018; Matti and Zhou, 2017).
-Alongside these studies of electoral behaviour sits work on broader attitudinal differences between urban and rural-dwellers, including the gap between (urban) cosmopolitan worldviews and (rural) nationalism (e.g., Maxwell, 2019; Huijsmans et al, 2021).
+A growing set of studies document this tendency, as observed in the Austrian presidential election of 2016 (Gavenda & Umit, 2016), Swedish general elections in 2010/14 (Rickardsson, 2021), the 2017 German federal election (Schwander and Manow, 2017) and the 2017 French presidential election (Evans et al., 2019).
+Regression analyses suggest that less dense areas were also more likely to vote for Brexit and support Trump (Becker et al., 2017; Scala and Johnson, 2017) with compositional and contextual effects both playing a role (Obschonka et al., 2018; Matti and Zhou, 2017).
+Alongside these studies of electoral behaviour sits work on broader attitudinal differences between urban and rural-dwellers, including the gap between (urban) cosmopolitan worldviews and (rural) nationalism (e.g., Huijsmans et al., 2021; Maxwell, 2019).
 Although these studies do not necessarily agree as to the causes, they coalesce into a wider narrative of urban-rural polarisation.